gnulag/gnulag.net/README.md

 * **Rolfe**: Farm fresh Idaho potato.
 Waifu supplier.
 Insists her stuffed toy collection doesn't come alive when you're asleep.
 Dabbles in rule34 involving extra long moustaches.
 * **random-nick**: Impossible to annoy, resident Common Lisp shill.
 Rekts any other lisp dialect that appears in the dicussion.
 * **Romanson**: Not roman, but son.
 Somewhere in a shitty 3rd world cuntry.
 Been bitching about not having a bio while being a bio student.
 The absolute botman.
+* **lanosz**: Resident germ, only sane slav in the entire channel.
+Catbottom wont stop obsessing over him.
+Speaks proper interslavic and is too dumb for most stuff.

 ## Regulars Emeritus :(